'FOMO' - Fun On My Own and Enclothed Cognition... My Life, Living With a Chronic Condition

 It oppresses the very core of being who you really are.

-There’s more awareness for these invisible conditions now, but sadly no new treatment options available on the NHS apart from pacing courses, graded exercise techniques and pain management.
-I’ve had my fair share of these and worked most of this out myself before I eventually got any help (I was pushed before I was feeling well enough, to commit to PACING & Graded Exercise Therapy - GET when I was at my worst), then I was always just offered pills by the GP which I refused for the first few years as I knew this wasn’t the answer.
+There’s more awareness for these invisible conditions now, but sadly STILL no new treatment options available on the NHS apart from pacing courses, graded exercise techniques and pain management.
+I’ve had my fair share of these and worked most of this out myself (pacing) before I eventually got any help (I was pushed before I was feeling well enough, to commit to PACING & Graded Exercise Therapy - GET when I was at my worst and a Goals course as if I wasn't determined to get back into work); then I was always just offered pills by the GP which I refused for the first few years as I knew this wasn’t the answer.
 I wasn’t depressed!
 I’d been happy in my work and life.
-I asked for someone to talk to about what was happening to my body but was told there was no point putting me on a waiting list for mental health services as it was at least a years wait.
+I asked for someone to talk to about what was happening to my body because I was scared, but was told there was no point putting me on a waiting list for mental health services as it was at least a years wait.
 This gave me little hope or encouragement.
 I eventually got phone counselling when I was still housebound which was something, and led to more face to face therapy a few years later.
 I also asked for physio around 20 years later in the hope I could start building my muscles up again but the physio was unhelpful and dismissive of my symptoms and the conditions I’d been battling with.
 It makes me wonder why these people work in healthcare.
 They often don’t educate themselves or see the lived experience, just work from text books a lot of the time.
-Props to those who do!
-Since then I’ve had another go with physio after new painful symptoms but it’s all so disjointed in relation to the big picture and an holistic approach.
+Props to those who do.

 I eventually gave in to the pharmaceutical option after developing severe anxiety due to not getting the support I needed at the time, and dealing with noise issues again.
 This had all triggered a PTSD type reaction and I never considered at that time that I might have PTSD.
 It was a result of the noise and threatening behaviour I’d endured where I’d felt unsafe and in a state of fight or flight for a prolonged period of time; alongside several previous life traumas that I was affected by and was to find out about later.
 The issues I’d never dealt with.
-I wasn’t really aware of PTSD, but looking back, a lot of my reactions would be well explained by this diagnosis.
-I wish someone had noticed this and suggested it.
+I wasn’t really aware of PTSD, but looking back, a lot of my reactions would be well explained by this diagnosis, or at least my body’s physiological reaction to it.

 When I realised the options above were the only options available to me along with common sense pacing and management courses, which I’d already worked out myself during the first year or two, often to detrimental outcomes, I felt a sense of great despair.
 How could I help myself, I thought.